nicholasf/inkling/README.txt

 Under construction.

 Inkling is a Content Framework for Rails 3.
 As opposed to a CMS, a CF focuses on building services for Content Types which the developer supplies.
 These services will be security, site structure and content categorization, versioning, & workflow.
-Rails provides a rich framework for building CRUD applications - which will easily plug into Inkling as Content Types.
+Rails provides a richf ramework for building CRUD applications - which will easily plug into Inkling as Content Types.

 Inkling follows the opinions of Rails to let devs develop their own Content Types - models with controllers for creating and displaying content - and plug them into the framework.

-Inkling will also have its own set of Content Types, so it can function as a readymade CMS - see inkling_content.
+Inkling will also have its own set of Content Types, available in a separate gem, so it can function as a readymade CMS - see inkling_content.
 The essential idea is to provide the framework, and let Rails developers be clever about what they wish to plug into it.

 Installing
 ----------